 The print is now ready to be lifted onto the wall.

-You can also remove your tape and wipe any pencil marks away with a wet eraser sponge.
+You can now remove your tape and wipe any pencil marks away with a wet eraser sponge.

 Lift the print up so the rear float frame is slightly higher than the Z-bar, gently push the entire float frame flush against the wall then slide it down on top of the Z-bar.
 The edge of the float frame on the back of the print will wedge itself on top of the bar and hold itself in place with gravity.